 For a sit-down meal that’s a little more hearty, that buffet can be tasty without being totally over-the-top.
 Scrambled eggs, potatoes, and bacon are crowd-pleasers, and no one will miss the omelette station or freshly made waffles.
 Skipping the alcohol (sorry, no mimosas!) will also help you limit the costs.
 If your venue has a bar and offers brunch cocktails, guests could head to the bar to purchase drinks themselves.

 "The aim of a brunch is to delight the eye and refresh the body," says Serena Bass, founder of Serena Bass Inc., a New York City–based catering and events company.
-For Bass (author of Serena, Food & Stories), the basis of a beautiful brunch is the decor.
+For Bass, the basis of a beautiful brunch is the decor.
 At a springtime party, for example, moss-covered boxes containing fresh, flowering bulbs are the perfect centerpieces, each table boasting a different flower and color, such as purple hyacinths on one, and pink primroses on another.
 Using votive candles with subtle scents, such as green apple, will give the space a glow and leave the room smelling fresh.

-Bass believes that you can offer a buffet without sacrificing elegance.
-"Introduce an element of luxury with items like salmon from Scotland and mascarpone from Italy," she says.
-For the refreshments, Bass suggests incorporating fresh fruit and festive beverages.
+"Introduce an element of luxury with items like salmon from Scotland and mascarpone from Italy," suggests Bass.
+For the refreshments, Bass recommends incorporating fresh fruit and festive beverages.
 Try greeting each table with a tray of raspberry Bellinis: champagne with a splash of fresh berry purée.
 Display several glass bowls that each contain one type of sliced fruit, such as mango, watermelon, papaya and grapes; the bright bursts of color will pop.
 Made-to-order omelettes are also nice to have, she adds.